GaryOcean428/ApprenticeTracker/README.md

 ### Prerequisites

-- Node.js 18.x or higher
+- Node.js 20.x or higher
 - PostgreSQL database
 - Supabase account (for authentication)

 ### Installation

 1. Clone the repository
-2. Install dependencies: `npm install`
+2. Install dependencies: `pnpm install`
-3. Set up environment variables (see Environment Configuration below)
+3. Copy `.env.example` to `.env` and update values
-4. Start the development server: `npm run dev`
+4. Start the development server: `pnpm dev`

 ### Environment Configuration

+Start by copying `.env.example` to `.env` and filling in the values described below.

 The following environment variables are required for deployment: